It’s most likely not your favorite thing to do with your dog, but checking out your dog’s poop is important.

 Some vets charge as little as $10 for this test, but you can expect to pay maybe $25 or so in most cases.

 Trust me; it’s money well spent and can save a good deal of money down the road by finding out for sure upfront.
+If your pooch has an intestinal parasite, you want to know as early as possible and this can best be determined by testing your dog’s stool.

-This will also ensure you are not giving your dog unnecessary over the counter medicine to treat the wrong problem.
+This will also ensure you are not giving your dog unnecessary over-the-counter medicine to treat the wrong problem.

-Once you have a confirmed diagnosis, you can opt to go with the medicine your vet recommends, or you can look into some over the counter medicine.
+Once you have a confirmed diagnosis, you can opt to go with the medicine your vet recommends, or you can look into some over-the-counter medicine.

 There are more than a few you can choose from – a quick Google, Amazon, or Chewy search will give you more than enough options.